 “So we shouldn’t bother him about it.
 Besides, it would take more time to teach him than do it ourselves.”

-Jacky feels reassured again upon hearing that.
+Jacky felt reassured again upon hearing that.

-“I’m not insulting his intelligent,” Joanne clarifies.
+“I’m not insulting his intelligence,” Joanne clarified.
 “I’m just saying that he would be too occupied with his plans and he would be out of focused to join in with our plan.
 Besides, I just met him again recently.
 Wouldn’t it be strange to ask him to jump in and help us with this out of nowhere?
 I know we’ve known each other ages now but it’s strange.”

 “I didn’t realize you would care about that.”